Kanisorn-S/IOT_Project/README.md

 ```
 ![confusion_matrix](https://github.com/user-attachments/assets/2e8331ad-a502-4946-b8c2-a202a9cf3a1e)

 ---

 ## Results

-- **Validation Accuracy**: Achieved high accuracy on validation data (specific value depends on the trained model).
+- **Validation Accuracy**: Achieved high accuracy on validation data (specific value depends on the trained model in this case accuracy = 0.875).
 - **Confusion Matrix**: Highlights correct and misclassified predictions across Apple, Banana, and Mango classes.

 ---